• Skip to primary navigation

 If you plan to have leftovers, I recommend cooking your tortellini separately (and omitting the water listed in the recipe), then portioning tortellini into each bowl of soup before serving.
 Store cooked tortellini and soup base separately from each other.

 Soup base (without tortellini) can be frozen for up to three months.
 Thaw overnight in the refrigerator, then reheat on the stovetop or in the microwave.
+Pasta generally does not freeze and thaw well, so I don't recommend freezing the cooked tortellini in the soup base.

 Recommended